sergey-au/phone-book/README.md

 2. cd to api module and run
 `mvn -Dspring-boot.run.fork=false -Dspring-boot.run.jvmArguments spring-boot:run` to run the application.
 This will start the service.
 In the browser navigate to http://localhost:8080
-3. In another terminal window change to pcs/ui folder and run `npm start`.
+3. In another terminal window, change to ui/ folder and run `npm start`.
 This will start the node and launch the browser to the app http://localhost:3000.
 Node will automatically reload JavaScript and CSS changes.